 Look at all light switches and electrical plates.
 Replace any cracked or broken plates.
 These cost pennies to replace but will keep a home inspector from calling these out on an inspection report.
 Look for any loose or ripped carpet and repair.
 Are there any broken draws in the kitchen or bathrooms.
 Buyers will be opening and closing the doors.
 Check closet doors.

 If you have sliding closet doors, be sure the guide is in place.
-Buyer’s don’t want to see closet doors swinging and home inspectors will point these out to buyers.
-Take a walk around the house and look for any water leaks on the hose bib.
-Are all the gates functioning correctly?
+Buyers don’t want to see closet doors swinging and home inspectors will point these out to buyers.
+Walk around the house and look for any water leaks on the hose bib.
+Confirm all the gates functioning correctly.
 Is your sprinkler system leaking?
 Do you see any cracked windows?

 #7 Upgrade all Light Bulbs and Turn on Lights

 You want your house to show light and bright.
 Also, be sure all the light bulbs are working.
 Sometimes people unscrew a few bulbs in a room so the room isn’t too bright.
-Be sure all light bulbs are in the fixtures and working!
+All light bulbs are in the fixtures should be working!
 Use the highest bulb allowable by that particular light socket.
-Additionally, when buyers see a light that doesn’t work, they immediately think the fixture is broken, when it is actually a burnt out bulb.
+Additionally, when buyers see a light that doesn’t work, they immediately think the fixture is broken, when it is actually a burnt-out bulb.
 Take the doubt out, replace the bulb!
 Be sure the light fixture and ceiling fans are spotlessly cleaned!

 #8 Consider a Security System

 Consider buying an inexpensive home security system.
 There are many phone-based systems on the market today.
 Additionally, you may have heard of the RING doorbell.
 This shows you who is at your front door and elsewhere in the house.
-This is helpful to be able to make sure lights have turned off and doors locked.
-This is helpful should you detect activity you weren’t expecting.
+A security system can alert you to lights left on or doors unlocked.
+This is helpful should you detect the activity you weren’t expecting.
 For sellers out of town, this is helpful to manage your vacant house.